sophiietran/CS5390-project/README.md

 # CS5390 - Computer Networks Project
 ## Network Application - Math Server and Clients
 ### **Overview**
 This project involves implementing a network application using Java TCP Sockets.
-The application includes a centralized Math server and multiple clients that can request basic mathemtical calculations.
+The application includes a centralized Math server and multiple clients that can request basic mathematical calculations.

 ### **Server Application**
 - Keeps track of all users (who, when, length of connection)